Milandeepgh/Music_store_data_analysis_SQL/README.md

-# Music_store_data_analysis_SQL
+# Music_store_data_analysiss.
-This project is very helpful in analysing music store dataset.
-The schema consists of 11 tables.
-This project will help us to boost growth in music store business.
+This project contains Digital Music Store Dataset in the form of 11 tables.
+Solving the questions using SQL queries will help the digital music store to boost and expand its business in different countries.